GitJuski/Linux-servers/h6-GJ(In progress).md

 ![78](Screenshots/6/78.png)

-Then I did restarted Apache and checked the site.
-Everytime I check a site for new stuff I use Shift reload.
+Then I restarted Apache and checked the site.
+Every time I check a site for new stuff I use Shift reload.
 There we go.
 This is what it looks like now.

 ![79](Screenshots/6/79.png)